rapid7/insightconnect-plugins/plugins/microsoft_intune/help.md

 #### Add Application to a Policy

-This action is used to add application to a policy.
+This action is used to add an application to a given policy.

 ##### Input